Leptospirosis: Epidemiology

+One Health perspective

+Leptospirosis is widely recognised as a One Health issue because transmission is shaped by interactions among humans, animals, and the environment.
+Animal reservoirs such as rodents, dogs, cattle, pigs, and wildlife contribute to environmental contamination through urinary shedding of Leptospira.
+Human infection risk is increased by environmental conditions including flooding, poor sanitation, inadequate waste management, and urban overcrowding, especially in tropical and subtropical regions.
+Effective prevention therefore requires collaboration across public health, veterinary, and environmental sectors, including rodent control, animal vaccination, sanitation improvement, and reduction of exposure to contaminated water and soil.

 The disease is observed persistently in parts of Asia, Oceania, the Caribbean, Latin America and Africa.
 Antarctica is the only place not affected by leptospirosis.
 In the United States, there were 100 to 150 leptospirosis cases annually.
 In 1994, leptospirosis ceased to be a notifiable disease in the United States except in 36 states/territories where it is prevalent such as Hawaii, Texas, California, and Puerto Rico.
 About 50% of the reported cases occurred in Puerto Rico.
 In January 2013, leptospirosis was reinstated as a nationally notifiable disease in the United States.
 Research on epidemiology of leptospirosis in high-risk groups and risk factors is limited in India.

 The global rates of leptospirosis have been underestimated because most affected countries lack notification, or notification is not mandatory.
 Distinguishing clinical signs of leptospirosis from other diseases and lack of laboratory diagnostic services are other problems.
 The socioeconomic status of many of the world's population is closely tied to malnutrition; subsequent lack of micronutrients may lead to increased risk of infection and death due to leptospirosis infection.
 Micronutrients such as iron, calcium, and magnesium represent important areas for future research.

+Public health interventions

+Effective control of leptospirosis requires coordinated public health strategies that integrate human, animal, and environmental health approaches.
+Surveillance systems are essential for early detection of outbreaks, particularly in regions prone to flooding and extreme weather events.
+Integrated pest management, including rodent control programs and improved waste management, plays a critical role in reducing environmental contamination.

+Community-based interventions, such as health education and improved sanitation infrastructure, are also important in reducing exposure risk, especially in low-income urban settings.
+In addition, collaboration between veterinary and public health sectors enables vaccination of livestock and domestic animals, reducing transmission at the human-animal interface.
+These combined strategies reflect the application of the One Health approach in preventing and controlling leptospirosis.